vinceramcesoliveros/Parola/README.md

 - Added Images for the Event.
 Still under construction.
 Please bear with my effort.

 ### August 15 Notes
--Added Flutter Bluetooth just to test out the connection of the beacon.
+- Added Flutter Bluetooth just to test out the connection of the beacon.
--Reinvent the architecture for enabling beacon, I should minimize the usage of SetState method.
+- Reinvent the architecture for enabling beacon, I should minimize the usage of SetState method.